AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingAnomalyDetectionModel.md

 local DataPredict = require(DataPredict)

 -- Number of clusters are highly dependent on how may playstyles you have.
-However, as a starting point, we recommend with 1 cluster.
+However, we recommend with 1 cluster as a starting point.

 local AnomalyPredictionModel = DataPredict.Models.ExpectationMaximization.new({numberOfClusters = 1})